Balrog

-In Tolkien's later conception, they could not be readily vanquished—a certain stature was required by the would-be hero.
-Only dragons rivalled their capacity for ferocity and destruction, and during the First Age of Middle-earth, they were among the most feared of Morgoth's forces.
-Their power came from their nature as Maiar, angelic beings like the Valar.
+In Tolkien's later conception, Balrogs could not be readily vanquished—a certain stature was required by the would-be hero.
+Only dragons rivalled their capacity for ferocity and destruction; during the First Age of Middle-earth, they were among the most feared of Morgoth's forces.
+Their power came from their nature as Maiar, angelic beings like the Valar, though of lesser power.

 Tolkien invented the name "Balrog", providing an in-universe etymology for it as a word in his invented Sindarin language.
 He may have gained the idea of a fire demon from his philological study of the Old English word Sigelwara, which he studied in detail in the 1930s.

 Balrogs appear in the film adaptations of The Lord of the Rings by Ralph Bakshi and Peter Jackson, in the streaming series The Rings of Power, and in computer and video games based on Middle-earth.

 Context

-According to the fictional history in The Silmarillion, the evil Vala Melkor corrupted lesser Maiar (angelic beings) to his service, as Balrogs, in the days of his splendour before the making of Arda.
-Upon the awakening of the Elves, the Valar captured Melkor and destroyed his fortresses Utumno and Angband.
+According to the mythology in The Silmarillion, the evil Vala Melkor, later called "Morgoth", corrupted lesser Maiar (angelic beings) to his service, as Balrogs, in the days of his splendour before the making of Arda.
+After the awakening of the Elves, the Valar captured Melkor and destroyed his fortresses Utumno and Angband.
 But they overlooked the deepest pits, where, with many of Melkor's other allies, the Balrogs fled into hiding.
-When Melkor returned to Middle-earth from Valinor, now bearing the epithet Morgoth, he was attacked by the evil giant spider Ungoliant; his scream drew the Balrogs out of hiding to his rescue.
+When Melkor returned to Middle-earth from Valinor, he was attacked by the evil giant spider Ungoliant; his scream drew the Balrogs out of hiding to his rescue.

 Characteristics

 Tolkien's conception of Balrogs changed over time.
 In all his early writing, they are numerous.
 A host of a thousand is mentioned in the Quenta Silmarillion, while at the storming of Gondolin Balrogs in the hundreds ride on the backs of the Dragons.
-They are roughly of twice human size, and were occasionally killed in battle by Elves and Men.
+They are roughly of twice human size, and were rarely killed in battle.
 They were fierce demons, associated with fire, armed with fiery whips of many thongs and claws like steel, and Morgoth delighted in using them to torture his captives.

 In the published version of The Lord of the Rings, however, Balrogs became altogether more sinister and more powerful.
 Christopher Tolkien notes the difference, saying that in earlier versions they were "less terrible and certainly more destructible".
 He quotes a very late marginal note that was not incorporated into the text saying "at most seven" ever existed; though in the Annals of Aman, written as late as 1958, Melkor still commands "a host of Balrogs".
 In later writings they ceased to be creatures, but are instead Maiar, lesser Ainur like Gandalf or Sauron, spirits of fire whom Melkor had corrupted before the creation of the World.
 Power of the order of Gandalf's was necessary to destroy them, as when Gandalf at the Bridge of Khazad-dûm tells the others "This is a foe beyond any of you."